 The College of Idaho seeks to help students develop the qualities encompassed in the PEAK Curriculum-professional, ethical, articulate, and knowledgeable-and to become responsible, resourceful, and reflective.
-The College encourages students to seek informal resolution of conflicts whenever appropriate (note: informal resolution is not appropriate for Title IX related issues, which should be directed to Campus Safety or the Title IX Coordinator, Jodi Nafzger, titleix@collegeofidaho.edu, seeking resolution with the appropriate instructor, dean, staff member, or administrative officer who may be able to help rectify the situation before a written complaint is filed.
+The College encourages students to seek informal resolution of conflicts whenever appropriate, seeking resolution with the appropriate instructor, dean, staff member, or administrative officer who may be able to help rectify the situation before a written complaint is filed.
+If informal resolution is desired regarding a violation of the Sexual Misconduct Policy, that process should be directed by the Title IX Coordinator, Jodi Nafzger, titleix@collegeofidaho.edu (See Informal Resolution under Title IX Procedures).

 An informal attempt at resolution would typically include the following: